 The fall of Saigon is real drama.
 It’s perfect for a story, whether a real one like Last Days in Vietnam or a fictional one like The Deer Hunter.
 There’s no doubt in my mind that Ambassador Martin’s dedication to South Vietnam and his denial of Saigon’s fate had hindered efforts to prepare for the eventual withdrawal.
 Even though people’s fears of summary executions proved to be exaggerated, over 400 would-be evacuees were stranded.

-In the end, though, it doesn’t matter what you think about the events of that day or about the entire war, which claimed the lives of 58,000 American and 2.3 million Vietnamese people (CNN).
-They’re things that have happened.
+In the end, though, it doesn’t matter what you think about the events of that day or about the entire war, which claimed the lives of 58,000 Americans and 2.3 million Vietnamese (CNN).
+These things happened.
 The best that we can do is put aside whatever bitterness or shame or pride or relief that we might have about it and be humble and reflective.
 I am grateful, in a way, because I am the son of South Vietnamese refugees.

 If the Vietnam War hadn’t taken place, then I probably wouldn’t be writing this blog, at least not in English.